Humterehain786/Gifted-Md/temp/deploy-on-vps.md

 <h2 align="center">  NOTICE </h2>

-- Gifted-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`
+- Zaman Janjua is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`
 - In that case, I'm not responsible for banning your account.
-- Use Gifted-Md at your own risk by keeping this warning in mind.
+- Use Zaman Janjua at your own risk by keeping this warning in mind.